chrisF943/chrisF943/README.md

 ### A little bit about me:

 I moved to Orlando from Detroit, Michigan a little over 3 years ago and have enjoyed my time here in Florida so far.
-I am in my final year of my BAS for Computing Technology and Software Development at Valencia College.
+I am in the final year of my BAS for Computing Technology and Software Development at Valencia College.
 I have a love for Python and my current focus is to sharpen my skills in data science/engineering.
-Some other skills of mine include SQL, web development, and some AI/ML work.
-This summer, I am extremely eager to intern at Hillpointe where I will be a data engineer.
+This summer, I am extremely eager to intern at Hillpointe as a data engineer.
 I am always looking to strengthen my skills and contribute with others to make an impact.

 ### My hobbies-